ArcaTop APY 4.21%

 Are high-yield savings accounts as safe as a big bank?

-Yes — high-yield savings accounts carry the same FDIC insurance as Chase or Bank of America: $250,000 per depositor per institution.
+Yes — high-yield savings accounts carry the same FDIC insurance as Chase or Bank of America: $250,000 per depositor per institution as of June 15, 2026.
 SoFi additionally extends coverage to $2 million through a partner-bank sweep network.
-Source: Arca Savings, updated April 2026.
+Axos Bank, Marcus by Goldman Sachs, and American Express High Yield Savings all carry standard FDIC coverage.
+Source: Arca Savings, updated June 15, 2026.

 Will switching savings affect my checking account or credit cards at my big bank?

-No. Opening a high-yield savings account at SoFi, Marcus by Goldman Sachs, or American Express has no impact on your Chase, Bank of America, or Wells Fargo checking, credit cards, mortgages, or rewards status.
-Source: Arca Savings, updated April 2026.
+No. Opening a high-yield savings account at Axos Bank, SoFi, or Marcus by Goldman Sachs has no impact on your Chase, Bank of America, Wells Fargo, or U.S. Bank checking, credit cards, mortgages, or rewards status as of June 15, 2026.
+Source: Arca Savings, updated June 15, 2026.

 Which big bank pays the highest standard savings rate?